-A new LTI plan, known as the Loan Share Plan (LSP), was established in August 2016.
+The Company's LTI plan, known as the Loan Share Plan (LSP), was established in August 2016.
 Under the LSP, ordinary shares in the Company may be issued to eligible participants, with vesting of the shares being subject to the satisfaction of stipulated performance conditions.
+Historically the key performance metric for LSP shares vesting has been linked to share price performance based on a 5 day volume-weighted average price (VWAP) calculation at any stage after the first 12 months of issue and within the following 4 year period.

-The shares are issued at their market value with the recipient required to pay this market value in order to take up the share offer.
+At the time of grant, the shares are issued at their market value with the recipient required to pay this market value in order to take up the share offer.
 The Company or any of its subsidiaries will provide a loan to fund the acquisition price.
-The loan is interest-free and is secured against the shares in the form of a holding lock preventing all dealing in the shares.
+The loan is interest-free and secured against the shares in the form of a holding lock preventing all dealing in the shares.
 The loan is limited recourse such that if the shares do not ultimately vest and are therefore forfeited, this is treated as full repayment of the loan balance.
-While the loan balance remains outstanding, any dividends paid on the shares, net of the tax on the dividends, will be automatically applied towards repayment of the loan.
-In making the loan in respect of the newly issued shares, there is no cash cost to the Company as the shares are newly issued.
+The Board considers that from a risk/reward perspective, non-recourse loans are to be preferred to recourse loans given the scheme is intended to act as an incentive to drive executive performance rather than create a structure that in a declining market imposes a financial burden on the executive and giving rise to a conflict of interests.